Drag king: History and terminology

 Drag king culture in Australia flourished in lesbian bars from the 1990s and 2000s, but began to fade in the 2010s.
-In the UK, Drag Couple Adam All and Apple Derrieres set up Drag King Cabaret night 'BOiBOX' in 2013 in Soho's Candy Bar, a queer women's venue that closed in 2014.
-While they were worried about finding enough performers to make their talent night work 'Because there were barely any stages for us to perform [on], very few drag kings were actively pursuing gigs,' BOIBOX inspired a new wave of budding kings and celebrated ten years in 2023 with a show at The Phoenix Arts Club in London's Westend, with a surprise appearance from Landon Cider.
+In the UK, Drag Couple Adam All and Apple Derrieres set up Drag King Cabaret night "BOiBOX" in 2013 in Soho's Candy Bar, a queer women's venue that closed in 2014.
+They were worried about finding enough performers to make their talent night work "[b]ecause there were barely any stages for us to perform [on], very few drag kings were actively pursuing gigs".
+BOIBOX inspired a new wave of budding kings and celebrated ten years in 2023 with a show at The Phoenix Arts Club in London's Westend, with a surprise appearance from Landon Cider.

 The term drag king is sometimes used in a broader sense, to include female-bodied people who dress in traditionally masculine clothing for other reasons.
-This usage includes women temporarily attempting to pass as men and women who wish to present themselves in a masculine gender role without identifying as a man.
+This usage includes women temporarily attempting to pass as men, and women who wish to present themselves in a masculine gender role without identifying as a man.
 Diane Torr began leading Drag King Workshops in 1989 that offer women a lesson in passing as men.
 Torr was featured in the 2002 film on drag kings Venus Boyz.

 Drag kings have historically been more marginalized by pop culture than drag queens, who began playing a larger role in mainstream pop culture from the late 20th century onwards.
-Drag kings have also historically been marginalized in academic LGBT studies.
-Recently, drag kings have started to play a slightly more visible role in the LGBT community.
+Drag kings have also historically been marginalized in academic LGBTQ studies.
+Since the 2010s, drag kings have started to play a slightly more visible role in the LGBTQ community.
 Sleek Magazine described this renaissance of drag king culture in a 2019 article titled "What's behind the drag king revolution?"

-The British drag king collective 'Pecs', a troupe made up entirely of women and non-binary people, was founded in 2013 and went on to perform at Soho Theatre and The Glory.
+The British drag king collective "Pecs", a troupe made up entirely of women and non-binary people, was founded in 2013 and went on to perform at Soho Theatre and The Glory.
 In 2016, director Nicole Miyahara produced The Making of a King, a documentary film chronicling the lives of contemporary drag kings in Los Angeles.
 The first drag king to appear in a television show was New Zealand artist and comedian Hugo Grrrl who won the inaugural season of the New Zealand reality competition House of Drag in 2018.
 In 2019, American artist Landon Cider was the first drag king and cisgender woman to appear on a televised US drag competition when he won the third season of The Boulet Brothers' Dragula.
 In June 2022, three drag kings made a guest appearance in series one of Drag Race France, the first time the Drag Race franchise included drag kings.